Table of Contents

 Love the idea of starting your own Depop shop, but don’t know anything about creating a clothing brand?
 Check out our guide to starting your own fashion brand.
 From finding your niche to scaling up your business, this comprehensive guide will help you start your own fashion empire.

-How will Etsy acquiring Depop change things?
+Did Etsy acquiring Depop change things?

-There is also a strong chance the acquisition was due to the influx of small business start-ups in lockdown, and a movement to be more sustainable and buy used clothing rather than new.
+New York-based marketplace Etsy bought Depop for an eye-popping $1.6 billion, purely to tap into the lucrative market there.
+The move was to target younger shoppers and rival small business start-ups in lockdown that embraced the movement to be more sustainable and buy used clothing rather than new.
 In his statement, Etsy CEO Josh Silverman eluded to this when he said:

 “We are simply thrilled to be adding Depop — what we believe to be the resale home for Gen Z consumers — to the Etsy family.
 Depop is a vibrant, two-sided marketplace with a passionate community, a highly differentiated offering of unique items, and we believe significant potential to further scale,”